Receptiviti/receptiviti-python/docs_source/articles/quick_start.md

 only at the end of a complete run).

-You could also parallelize your own batches, but be sure to set `cores` to `1` (to disable the function's parallelization) and `cache` to `False` (to avoid attempting to read from the cache while it is being written to by another instance).
+You could also parallelize your own batches, but be sure to set `cores` to `1` (to disable the function's parallelization) and do not enable the primary cache (to avoid attempting to read from the cache while it is being written to by another instance).

-Disabling the cache is also more efficient, but you may want to ensure you are not sending duplicate texts between calls.
+Not using the primary cache is also more efficient, but you may want to ensure you are not sending duplicate texts between calls.
 The function handles duplicate texts within calls (only ever sending unique texts), but depends on the cache to avoid sending duplicates between calls.